How to develop analytical skills

 We can’t improve if we don’t learn new things.
 Life’s too complex to know it all during one lifetime, and that’s why we should never stop building new knowledge.

-Learning new things allows us to make connections between seemingly unrelated events, and to tie the loose ends together.
-We also need all the available knowledge that we can get in order to make rational decisions based on empirical evidence.
+Gaining a new understanding lets us make connections between seemingly unrelated events, and makes it easier to tie the loose ends together.
+We need all the available familiarity with that subject that we can get to make rational decisions based on empirical evidence.

 Challenge yourself

-You can’t learn anything new or become proficient at something if you never challenge yourself.
-That means you have to be courageous enough to attempt such a difficult feat, and be willing to fail, since that will inevitably happen.
+You can’t learn anything novel or become proficient at something if you never challenge yourself.
+That means you have to be courageous enough to attempt such a difficult feat and be willing to fail since that will inevitably happen.

-Yet, what we need to understand is that most of our growth typically lies there where we don’t want to venture.
-That’s precisely why we must challenge ourselves by undertaking new challenges.
+Yet, we need to comprehend that most growth typically occurs when doing things that are unknown and feel scary to us.
+That’s precisely why we must test ourselves by undertaking new challenges.

 Learn how things work

-We need to figure out how things work before we can even attempt to make it work.
-How can you learn to think analytically when you don’t know what it is, or what abilities it encompasses?
+We need to know how things operate before we can even attempt to make it work.
+How can you learn to think analytically when you don’t know what it is, or what abilities it’s comprised of?

-It’s a broad subject that covers a wide range of skills that are all required to employ analytical thinking to get the best outcomes.
+It’s a broad subject that covers a wide range of skills that are all required to reason logically to get the best outcomes.

-You should pay attention to the details in order to get a better understanding of the situation.
-While the big picture is most important, it’s hard to know what that is, or to understand everything in depth when we don’t care for the details at all.
+You should pay attention to detail to gain a better understanding of the situation.
+While it’s true that the big picture is most important, it’s extremely hard to know what that is or to gain a deep understanding of everything when we don’t care for all the components.

-Take your time to point out the small details about the situation.
-This requires a true understanding of the circumstances.
+Take your time to point out all the small details about the situation.
+This requires a true acquaintance of the circumstances.

 Ask questions

-Asking questions can give us new information all the while clarifying the things that weren’t clear to us at first.
+Asking questions can give us new information and novel insights into the things that weren’t clear to us at first.

 Think about your choices

 Humans aren’t perfect.
-That’s why we should always think thoroughly about the choices we’re about to make, while analyzing if we’ve made the right choice, and if there’s anything that we could’ve done better.
+That’s why we should always consider our options carefully while analyzing if we’ve made the right choice, and if there’s anything that we could’ve done better.

 Read more

-We need to possess great knowledge if we want to make informed decisions based on objective data instead of how we feel.
+We need to possess great wisdom if we want to make informed decisions based on objective data instead of how we feel.

 Reading can give us a new perspective and understanding that would’ve taken us much longer to develop on our own.
-That’s because the work to understand the subject and the intricacies has already been done by someone else.
+That’s because the work to apprehend the subject and its intricacies has already been carried out by someone else.

 Write things down

-Writing things down makes things a lot more clear, and can allow us to come back at a later date without making thinking errors or letting recency bias influence us too much.
+Writing things down makes things a lot clearer while allowing us to revise the situation at a later date without making thinking errors or letting recency bias influence us too much.

 Having visual feedback can help to make things more organized as well.